-Communities crumble when their most productive members, the wage earners, no longer live there.
+Communities crumble when their most productive members, the wage earners, are no longer able to live there.
 We must attract new industries AND their employees.
 Affordable housing must be available to those in search of prosperity and the American Dream.

 "If you build it, they will come."